 Having no wifi facilitates me in creating more value.
 Isn’t that funny?

-These are the advantages of no wifi I experienced
+These are the advantages of life without internet I experienced

-Let me go over the advantages of no wifi.
+Let me go over the advantages of a life without wifi.

 Without wifi, I reach a deeper focus – advantages of no wifi #1